303dog/makeup-store-app/README.md

 ## Authentication
 User's must provide a first name, email, and password to sign up.
 The password is stored encrypted.
 All fields on the sign up and log in page are required and the page will display an error if they are submitted empty.
-If the password is incorrect while loggin in, an error message will display on the login page.
+If the password is incorrect while logging in, an error message will display on the login page.
 The page will redirect to the main products page after logging in and logging it.
 If you try to logout while not logged it, you'll be redirected to the login page (and stop trying to break my app because there's no logout button if you're not logged in.)
 <img src="./public/img/Ruby-Makeup-Error.png" />